Distributed Systems - The CAP Theorem

 - to scale you have to partition(distributed system), so you are left with choosing either high consistency or high availability for a particular system.
 You must find the right overlap of availability and consistency.

-- (another way to put it:) any delay between nodes can be modeled as a temporary network partition and in that event you have but two choices either wait to return the latest data at a peer node (C) or return the last available data at a peer node (A).
+- any delay between nodes can be modeled as a temporary network partition and in that event you have but two choices either wait to return the latest data at a peer node (C) or return the last available data at a peer node (A).

 - For the checkout process you always want to honor requests to add items to a shopping cart because it's revenue producing.
 In this case you choose high availability.
 Errors are hidden from the customer and sorted out later.